Trump questioned for four hours in lawsuit from protesters allegedly assaulted by his guards

-“We can report at this time that Donald John Trump sat for approximately four and half hours under oath and answered questions concerning the events that occurred outside of Trump Tower on September 3, 2015,” said Benjamin N. Dictor, an attorney for the four protesters, in a written statement.
+“We can report at this time that Donald John Trump sat for approximately four and half hours under oath and answered questions concerning the events that occurred outside of Trump Tower on September 3, 2015,” Benjamin N. Dictor, an attorney for the four protesters, said in a written statement.

 Dictor said that Trump largely answered his questions — though he said Trump declined to answer “a handful.”
 Dictor said he would ask the judge in the suit, Doris M. Gonzalez, to order Trump to answer those questions later.
 Dictor declined to give details about his questions or Trump’s answers.